junxit/us-congress-bills-112/metadata.md

 - 2011-12-01 — Introduced in House
 - 2011-12-01 — Introduced in House
 - 2011-12-01 — Referred to the House Committee on the Judiciary.
+- 2011-12-05 — Referred to the Subcommittee on the Constitution.
+- 2011-12-06 — Subcommittee Hearings Held.
+- 2012-02-02 — Subcommittee on the Constitution Discharged.
+- 2012-02-07 — Committee Consideration and Mark-up Session Held.
+- 2012-02-08 — Committee Consideration and Mark-up Session Held.
+- 2012-02-16 — Committee Consideration and Mark-up Session Held.
+- 2012-02-16 — Ordered to be Reported (Amended) by the Yeas and Nays: 20 - 13.
+- 2012-05-29 — Placed on the Union Calendar, Calendar No. 349.
+- 2012-05-29 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+112-496.
+- 2012-05-29 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+112-496.